 - Highlight your strengths, but also be humble.
 Everyone has their weaknesses and it important to be aware of these in order to constantly enhance and evolve oneself.
 Questions about your strengths and weaknesses, are a given in an interview, and it is therefore wise to have thought about this in advance of the interview.

 - Try to feel the atmosphere in the room.
 Would it be appropriate to make a joke?
 What befits the situation?
 Candidates who exit the interview with an inappropriate comment might be seen as unprofessional, which again might influence the overall impression negatively.
 On the other hand, a pleasant comment might have a positive effect on the interviewer.

 - Try to relax.
-Have in mind that the person interviewing you, is just like any other person and understands that you might be nervous and that you can make mistakes.
+Have in mind that the person interviewing you, is just like any other person, and understands that you might be nervous and can make mistakes.
 If you accidentally say something weird or irrelevant it is better to take it with a smile.
 Self-irony is a good quality.